d-a-n/react-native-multiple-choice/README.md

 * `renderSeparator - function(option)` should return a separator node that is displayed between the options, default: gray line
 * `renderText - function(option)` should return a text node, default: text node
 * `renderRow - function(option)` should return a option view
+* `disabled - bool` if set to true component is disabled and can't be interacted with

 ## Screenshot